c4cs/c4cs.github.io/_commands/basics/alias.md

 #### Beginner

 For people who are relatively new to this, we can do this easily.
-Careful, for people with code already in the .bashrc file, you should instead use an editor to edit .bashrc.
-So, instead of "cat >" you should use "vim" or your editor of choice.

 ~~~bash
 $ cat >> ~/.bashrc